dog-broad/KeyBridge/README.md

 - Internet/WiFi access for WebSocket connection

 ### Server Requirements
-Make sure you have the Virtual Keyboard Server running on your computer:
+Make sure you have the KeyBridge Server running on your computer:
 - Python 3.8 or higher
 - Required Python packages: `websockets`, `pynput`, `qrcode`, `cryptography`